-Storing cannabis is essential in preserving it, but purchasing quality products from respected farmers is just as critical.
+Storing weed properly is essential to preserve it, but purchasing quality products from respected farmers is just as critical.

 Whether you procured the last ounce of a favorite strain, or take your time getting through your supply, preserving cannabis properly can keep your flower fresh and fragrant the entire winter, and beyond.